 What Are Customers Saying In Their Cosamin Reviews?

-There were 44 customer reviews for Cosamin DS on Coscto.com at the time of our research, who gave the joint supplement an average rating of 4.7 stars.
+There were 49 customer reviews for Cosamin DS on Coscto.com at the time of our research, who gave the joint supplement an average rating of 4.6 stars.
 Most compliments referenced reduced discomfort, whether the back, knees, or elsewhere.
-Most complaints (what few there were) referenced failure to work, which is common with any supplement.
+Most complaints (what few there were) referenced failure to work, which we’ve learned over the years is common with any supplement.

 From a company perspective, Cosamin is manufactured by Nutramax Laboratories, based out of Edgewood, MD.
-The Cosamin line seems to be their most popular products by a wide margin, and they had an A+ BBB rating and only one closed complaint at the time of our research (as of 6/15/16).
+The Cosamin line seems to be their most popular products by a wide margin, and they had an A+ BBB rating and only one closed complaint, as of 8/25/17.

 Will Cosamin Help Relieve Your Joint Pain?

 Is Nutramax a legitimate company, and is Cosamin a legitimate product?
 Absolutely.
-Does this necessarily mean you’ll attain any benefit from using it?
+Does this necessarily mean you’ll attain any benefit from using one of their supplements?